wmyers/wmyers.github.io/_posts/technical/2015-06-04-Authentication-routing-in-a-React-Flux-application.md

 **tl;dr**

-My proposed solution is to keep routing code defined *only* in React components, and keep it out of Flux actions, dispatchers and stores.
-Also to define an `AppStore` that stores the lifecycle of your root-level React controller-component.
-The react-router can query the `AppStore` when transitioning, particularly when authentication is required to view a certain page.
+My proposed solution is to *only* reference the react-router directly in React components, i.e. not reference the router in Flux actions, dispatchers and stores - so there is only a dependency between the router and the React component layer.
+I will also define a `RouterStore` that stores the next router `transitionPath` string when a user attempts to go to a page which requires authentication and they are not logged in.

 You can check out the source code [here](https://github.com/wmyers/react-flux-authentication-routing).